-Including all the amendments as of 6 May 2015
+Including all the amendments as of 29 July 2016

-The will of the people is the basis for state power.
+- (1) The will of the people is the basis for state power.
 This will is expressed through free elections, which take place periodically via a universal, equal, direct, secret, and freely-expressed ballot.
 The state guarantees the free expression of citizens' will through the protection of democratic principles and of the provisions of electoral law.
-The present Code regulates the organisation and conduct of the Parliamentary and local public administration elections, as well as organisation and conduct of referenda.

-The Parliament approved the present Code.
+The present Code regulates the organisation and conduct of the Parliamentary elections, for the position of President of the Republic of Moldova, and local public administration elections, as well as organisation and conduct of referenda. - (2) The Parliament approved the present Code.